Healthspan, Life Extension and Longevity Company Investment Opportunities

 - Insilico Medicine artificial intelligence for drug discovery, biomarker development and aging research.

 - LyGenesis focused on organ regeneration.
 Lead program is for liver regeneration.
 In 2H, 2020, plans to begin a Phase 2a clinical trial for patients with end stage liver disease, which will inject hepatocytes (liver cells) into the patient’s lymph nodes that drain into the liver and the bile duct.
+Also, attempting to undertake thymus replacement using the lymph nodes by 2023-25.

 - Napa Therapeutics — Founded by The Buck Institute, Insilico Medicine, and Juvenescence to develop drugs to impede age-related disease.
 Focused on NAD-type solutions.